clairebvs/play-backend/README.md

  * returns all playlists in the database with associated songs for each playlist

  GET `/api/v1/playlist/INSERT ID HERE`
+ * returns one playlist by its id with its attributes

+  GET `/api/v1/playlist/INSERT ID HERE/songs`
  * returns one playlist by its id with associated songs for that playlist

  POST `/api/v1/playlists/INSERT playlist id here/songs/INSERT song id here`